pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ##### Adding Chapter files

-Once you have created your chapters you can add the chapter files by clicking the chapter name.
+Once you have created your chapters, you can add the chapter files by clicking the chapter name.

 ![](./assets/learning-omp3.2-workflow-production-chapters-3.png)